DaegyuLim/quest2ros/README.md

 `roslaunch ros_tcp_endpoint endpoint.launch tcp_ip:=<YOUR_IP> tcp_port:=10000`

+  6-1 when the server's listener does not work, disable the firewall ``sudo ufw disable``
 7. Set <YOUR_IP> and the same port in the VR and press **apply**

 8. You should see [INFO] in the terminal that the connection is established